-Why Make an Astrolabe?
+Why Make an Astrolabe in Your Classroom?

-Making an astrolabe will help your students learn about history in a fun, hands-on way.
-Your students (or children, for our homeschooling parents) need to do activities related to the subject that they are working on.
-Making an astrolabe will get your students engaged and will help them remember the lesson you teach about European Explorers.
+Your students (or children, for our homeschooling parents) need to do activities related to the subject they are learning.
+Making an astrolabe will engage your students and help them remember the lesson you teach about European Explorers.
+This lesson also incorporates STEM.

 What is an astrolabe?

 An astrolabe was an explorer’s GPS.
-An astrolabe was a navigational tool explorers used to measure the altitude of stars, and it was marked in degrees and a pointer.
+An astrolabe was a navigational tool explorers used to measure the altitude of stars, and it was marked in degrees and had a pointer.

-The astrolabe is considered to be one of the oldest of all altitude-measuring tools dating back to the Roman Empire.
+The astrolabe is considered to be one of the oldest of all altitude-measuring tools, dating back to the Roman Empire.

 How did the astrolabe help European Explorers?